mcgibbon/sympl/docs/timestepping.rst

 ============

-:py:class:`~sympl.PrognosticStepper` objects use time derivatives from :py:class:`~sympl.PrognosticComponent` objects to step a model state forward in time.
+:py:class:`~sympl.PrognosticStepper` objects use time derivatives from :py:class:`~sympl.TendencyComponent` objects to step a model state forward in time.
-They are initialized using any number of :py:class:`~sympl.PrognosticComponent` objects.
+They are initialized using any number of :py:class:`~sympl.TendencyComponent` objects.

 .. code-block:: python